Silver State 50/50

 Trail Half-Marathon Aid Stations:

 The half-marathon course follows the 50M/50K course for the first seven miles and returns to Rancho San Rafael Park via singletrack trial.
-The trail half-marathon will be marked with flour arrows ORANGE RIBBON AND ORANGE ARROWS.
+The trail half-marathon will be marked with ORANGE RIBBON AND RED ARROWS.

 - Radio Towers – 4 miles